Candyman (1992 film): Production

 The honeybees in Candyman were controlled by Norman Gary who previously handled the bees on films such as The Deadly Bees (1966), My Girl (1991) and Fried Green Tomatoes (1991).
+Synthesised queen-bee pheromone was used to calm the bees down.
 The film used more than 200,000 real honeybees throughout and most of the crew wore bodysuits to be protected from stings, although all of them faced at least one sting.
 Todd negotiated a bonus of $1,000 for each of the 23 bee stings that he received during filming.
 In shooting the film's climax where the Candyman sends 500 bees into Helen's face, he first had the bees placed in his mouth by using a protective mouthpiece to avoid as many stings as possible.
 Gary had to use freshly hatched, non-stinging and non-flying bees for the scene as Madsen was very allergic to stings.
 It took half an hour for all of the bees to get into Todd's mouth and he recalled being "tranced out" when he let all of the bees out of his mouth.
 Rose also utilized hypnosis in his movie to work around what he saw as the cliche of excessive screaming in the horror films.
 Bernard Rose came up with the idea to have Virginia Madsen hypnotized in the scenes where she confronted the Candyman.
 According to Todd, this process would occur prior to filming the scenes where he and Madsen interacted and would take roughly ten minutes to prepare.
 This was accomplished through the use of a professional hypnotist who established a key word that Rose would use to put Madsen under a trancelike state.

 Music

 The film's score was composed by Philip Glass.
 According to Glass, "It has become a classic so I still make money from that score, get checks every year."
+A compilation of music from the film and from the first sequel was released under the title The Music of Candyman as the inaugural release of Glass's Orange Mountain Music record company in 2001.
 A limited edition featuring 7500 copies of the film's soundtrack was released in February 2015.

 Release

 Theatrical

 Candyman had its world premiere at the 1992 Toronto International Film Festival, playing as part of its Midnight Madness line-up.
-It was released on October 16, 1992 in the United States where it made $25.7 million.
+It was released on October 16, 1992, in the United States where it made $25.7 million.